Skunxyy/SkunxPortofolio/README.md

 # SkunxPortofolio
-It's a random repo with random crap I code or model. /shrug
+It's a random repo with random crap I code. /shrug

 Hi, I'm @Skunxyy and I'm 13.
-I like Unity, C#, C++ and Blender.
+I like Unity, C#, Python, Cyber Security and Reverse Engineering.
-How to reach me, Discord : Skunxyy#3449
+How to reach me, Discord : Skunxyy#1987